-Horizontal velocities, u(i) and v(i), may be represented as components (East-West and North-South; Alongshore and Cross-Shore: Alongshelf and Cross-Shelf, Along-Isobath and Cross-Isobath, etc.) of the current speed and direction.
-This test ensures that speeds in the respective horizontal directions are valid.
+Horizontal velocities u(i) and v(i) may be represented as components (East-West and North-South; Alongshore and Cross-Shore: Along-shelf and Cross-Shelf, Along-Isobath and Cross-Isobath, etc.) of the current speed and direction.
+This test ensures that speeds in the respective horizontal directions (HVELMAXX) and HVELMAXY) are valid.
 Maximum allowed values may differ in the orthogonal directions.
-This test is applied to each depth bin, i.
+This test is applied to each depth bin (i).

-Flags Condition Codeable Instructions Fail = 4 Horizontal velocities, u(i) and v(i), exceed expected maximum values in the two horizontal directions (HVELMAXX).
-IF ABS[ $u(i)$ ] > HVELMAXX OR IF ABS[ $v(i)$ ] > HVELMAXY, flag = 4 Suspect = 3 N/A Pass = 1 Horizontal velocities, u(i) and v(i), fall within the expected range of values.
-IF ABS[ $u(j)$ ] $\leq$ HVELMAXX AND ABS[ $v(j)$ ] $\leq$ HVELMAXY, flag = 1
+Flags Condition Codable Instructions Fail = 4 Horizontal velocities exceed expected maximum values in the two horizontal directions.
+IF ABS[u(i)] > HVELMAXX OR IF ABS[v(i)] > HVELMAXY, flag = 4 Suspect = 3 N/A Pass = 1 Horizontal velocities fall within the expected range of values.
+IF ABS[$u(j)$] \leq HVELMAXX AND ABS[$v(j)$] \leq HVELMAXY, flag = 1